andreas-u/codex/ARCHITECTURE.md

 ## 14  Calendars & Timelines

+> **Planned extension:** Calendars and timeline features are not yet
+> implemented in this repository.
+This section sketches the intended
+> design for future work.

 A dedicated chronological layer lets GMs plot historical lore, schedule future sessions, and track campaign days without leaking calendar logic into object payloads.
 The design mirrors the **canon‑vs‑override** strategy already used for Setting & Campaign objects.

 ### 14.1  Core entities